ripleyaffect/advent-of-code-2021/README.md

-A `lib` directory is present at the root, so useful functions or code shared between days can be kept there. `lib` is aliased as `~/lib`, so you can import things from it easily:gs
+A `lib` directory is present at the root, so useful functions or code shared between days can be kept there. `lib` is aliased as `~/lib`, so you can import things from it easily:

 ```ts
 import { sum } from '~/lib'; // `sum` is exported through lib/index.ts